GrowThinky/SP22_Gruppe_Heindl_Grabiec_Huynh_Funtov/README.md

 :-------------------------:|:-------------------------: |:-------------------------:
 <img src="screenshot1.png" alt="Main_Menu" width="200" >  |  <img src="screenshot2.png" alt="Modul_Information" width="200"> | <img src="screenshot3.png" alt="Map" width="200">

-Running Instructions:
+## :
+The app was developed during a software internship at the University of Marburg and some functionalities use mock-data.
+You can log in with your students username and password.
 If you don't have a university account you can simply enter "test" as username.

 ## 1. Kurzbeschreibung der Komponenten